Is your dog keeping you sane during this pandemic?

 Do you want to honor your pooch for the love and support that they’ve shown you?

-What about letting everyone know how great your dogs are and sharing your stories about how incredible they have been throughout this lockdown?
+What about letting everyone know how great your dogs are and how incredible they’ve been throughout this lockdown?

 If the idea sounds appealing to you, you may be pleased to hear that Mindy Dutka’s latest project—Tales of Support—paves the way for you to do so.

-Tales of Support is an aptly named response to the gift of emotional support that dogs give to their human companions.
+Tales of Support is an aptly named response to the gift of emotional support that dogs give.

-After all, as the COVID-19 pandemic drags on, one thing remains crystal clear for Mindy, who is also the Chief Storyteller at Dogs I Meet Dog Photography: all dogs are therapy dogs.
+After all, as the pandemic drags on, one thing remains crystal clear for Mindy Dutka: all dogs are therapy dogs.

-“In my opinion, all dogs are therapy dogs, but they really come through and shine truly as therapy dogs during this dark time that we’re in.
+“They really come through and shine truly as therapy dogs during this dark time that we’re in.
 They’ve provided support, they’ve provided comfort.
-People are isolated, people are lonely, people experience loss, and (the) unconditional love of their dog is really the main thing that’s getting them through,”
+People are isolated, people are lonely, people experience loss.
+And the unconditional love of their dog is really the main thing that’s getting them through.”

 “I spent a lot of time thinking during the pandemic about the role that dogs have because they definitely have a role and a story throughout the pandemic.
 We’ve all heard the term ‘pandemic puppies’.
 Suddenly, you know, we’re home, and everybody’s like, ‘I need a dog!’”

 As someone who admits to being obsessed with telling stories through pictures, Mindy has previously been featured on the Animals Innovation Show for her innovation with dog photography.

 For her most recent project, it seems that her passion for dogs and photography continues to seep through.